CodingCellist/idris2-dsa-gen/README.md

      - and are then `split` again along a proof for non-plain-non-dependentness.
      - From this split, the non-plain-non-dependent edges get cg-ed,
      - And finally, the non-plain-dependent edges get cg-ed
-       * Only simple dependent edges are currently supported, see [limitations](#limitations).
+       * Only simple dependent edges are currently supported; see [limitations](#limitations).
   7. Universal Edges get cg-ed.
      - These are each a plain command producing no result, and going from